-A few months ago, the ‘Fort Worth Star-Telegram’ laid off its last full-time arts critic.
+Recently, the ‘Fort Worth Star-Telegram’ laid off its last full-time arts critic.
 Of any kind.
+Gone.

 The same thing has happened with daily papers in Sacramento, Louisville and Cincinnati.
 Even Australia.
-The wave seemed to start last winter with major cutbacks at the ‘Wall Street Journal,’ which had expanded its coverage to compete with ‘The New York Times.’
-Art & Seek chatted with several area arts leaders who are concerned about what this means for coverage of their efforts.
-In this week’s State of the Arts, reporter Hady Mawajdeh and critic Jerome Weeks discuss how the arts media landscape is being disrupted.
+The wave seemed to start last winter with major cutbacks at the ‘Wall Street Journal,’ which had expanded its culture coverage to compete with ‘The New York Times.’
+Art & Seek chatted with several area arts leaders alarmed about what this means.
+In this week’s State of the Arts, reporter Hady Mawajdeh and critic Jerome Weeks exchange thoughts on how the arts media landscape has been disrupted.